-So he put some guardrails around their screen time, such as no internet between 8 PM and 6 AM.
-To help them make healthy choices, he installed
+So he put some guardrails around their screen time and to help them make healthier choices, he installed

 Unlike a traditional single router that has relatively limited coverage, a mesh network system is made up of multiple access points.
 That lessens the load on a single source, and the combination of access points can help reduce “dead zones” that have no Wi-Fi coverage.1